enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 Descriptions of the individual services can be found in the [System Architecture](#system-architecture) section.

 ## Multistaged GitHub CI Pipeline
-A clear separation between the build and run stages is a key principle of modern application architecture [3].
+A clear separation between the build and run stages is a key principle of modern application architecture [@twelvefactor].
 In this project, each service was packaged as a custom Docker image.
 The build stage was fully automated using a GitHub CI pipeline, while the run stage consisted of deploying these images as containers on the production server.

 The pipeline is triggered by the creation of a new Git tag.
 Once triggered, parallel jobs build the Docker images for each service.
 The resulting images are tagged according to the Git version and pushed to a private container registry hosted on BFH’s GitLab.
 From there, the server can securely pull and run the containers.